Aims and Vision

-From years 10 and 11 pupils follow a compulsory core of GCSE courses in both English subjects, Mathematics, 2 or 3 Sciences and RE.
-Four further choices are made from a wide range of National curriculum GCSE subjects.
-BTEC courses are offered and a few specialist GCSE courses such as Economics are also made available.
+From years 10 and 11 students follow a compulsory core of GCSE courses in English Language and Literature, Mathematics, 2 or 3 Sciences and RE.
+Four further choices are made from a wide range of national curriculum GCSE subjects.
+BTEC courses are offered and a few specialist GCSE courses such as Economics are also available.

 In years 10 and 11 the following subjects are taught fortnightly for the number of periods shown.

 Heads of Department are the key players in planning the delivery of the curriculum in each subject.
 The primary focus of their role is to plan sequences of lessons that ensure that students master increasingly complex knowledge and skills, with each year’s learning building upon the last.
 Working with their department teams, they expertly drive the implementation of their subject by employing and encouraging a wide range of creative approaches and techniques to best secure student learning.

 This starts with the planning of schemes of work and lesson materials and their delivery in the classroom.
 Their success is then tested using a range of assessment methods.
 At the same time, leadership at all levels assures the quality of delivery and impact through lesson observation, book scrutiny and student voice interviews.
 This informs feedback to Heads of Department and subject teachers to inform their planning and help identify training and development needs.